cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-rollback.md

 * `--tls_database_key=<filename>`

-  Path to private key that will be used for TLS handshake with a database.
+  Path to acra-rollback TLS certificate's private key of the TLS certificate presented to Database (acra-rollback works as "client" when communicating with Database).
-  Should correspond to the certificate configured with `--tls_database_cert`.
   Empty by default.
+  If not specified, acra-rollback uses value from `--tls_key` flag.

 * `--tls_database_cert=<filename>`

-  Path to client TLS certificate shown to database during TLS handshake (overrides `--tls_cert`).
+  Path to acra-rollback TLS certificate presented to Database (acra-rollback works as "client" when communicating with Database).
   Empty by default.
+  If not specified, acra-rollback uses value from `--tls_cert` flag.

 * `--tls_database_ca=<filename>`

-  Path to additional CA certificate for database certificate validation (setup if CA certificate of database is different from CA certificate of application/AcraConnector).
+  Path to acra-rollback TLS certificate's CA certificate for Database certificate validation (acra-rollback works as "client" when communicating with Database).
   Empty by default.
+  If not specified, acra-rollback uses value from `--tls_ca` flag.

 * `--tls_crl_database_from_cert=<policy>`